-- 7.1.5 Digital copies may be supplied to Research Degrees as PDFs or download links via email to research-degrees@gold.ac.uk or on USBs/CDs/DVDs delivered to Research Degrees at the address above. - 7.1.6 Candidates studying on a Tier IV visa intending to apply for the Doctoral Extension Scheme (DES) should contact the Immigration Advisory Service (IAS) via email to immigration@gold.ac.uk prior to proceeding with their final thesis deposit. - 7.1.7 The award cannot be finalised, and Candidates cannot be awarded until Research Degrees is in receipt of all three components of the final thesis deposit (the hard bound thesis, the electronic thesis, and the CF3 - Deposit and Access Agreement for Goldsmiths Research Degree Theses online form).
+- 7.1.5 Candidates wishing to deposit a hard copy should contact Research Degrees by email to arrange this. - 7.1.6 Candidates studying on a Student Visa wishing to apply for a visa via the Graduate Route should consult the College's guidance in this area and contact the Immigration team for advice via email on immigration@gold.ac.uk. - 7.1.7 The award cannot be finalised, and Candidates cannot be awarded until Research Degrees is in receipt both components of the final thesis deposit (the electronic thesis, and the CF3 Deposit and Access Agreement for Goldsmiths Research Degree Theses online form).